Waterford Township, Michigan: Government and infrastructure

+Federal, state, and county legislators

 Climate

 Like the rest of Southeast Michigan, Waterford Township has a continental climate.
 It has a higher elevation than Detroit (982 ft compared to 585 ft), and therefore the township is somewhat cooler than Detroit and other nearby cities.
 It is moderately cold in the winter with varied snowfall throughout.
 Spring varies from warm by day to cool at night.
 The township's warmest weather occurs in the summer with temperatures in the eighty to ninety degree range and typically high humidity.
 Summer is also the wettest season in the area.
-In recent years, Waterford Township has seen a few 100-plus degree days.
+In recent years, Waterford Township has seen a few 100-plus-degree days.
 Fall starts warm, but November ends with high temperatures barely above freezing.

 Lakes

 Waterford Township is home to 34 named lakes.

 Demographics

 According to the 2020 U.S. Census, Waterford Township had a population of 70,565.

 2020 Census

 According to the 2020 U.S. Census, the racial makeup of the township was: